SamLittle616/bit_finex_auth_api/README.md

             'price' => '1000',
             'exchange' => 'bitfinex',
             'side' => $direction,
             // exchange market - exchanger order. market - margin order.
-If you need to open a short position - use 'market'.
-It is                   impossible to go short with 'exchange order'
+If you need to open a short position - use 'market'
-            // Funds must be located at Margin wallet if you go short and long.
+            // It is impossible to go short with 'exchange order'
-            'type' => 'market'
+            // Funds must be located at Margin wallet if you go short and long 'type' => 'market'
         );